ihcsim/kubernetes-terraform-secured/README.md

 **Note that this setup uses the Terraform [TLS Provider](https://www.terraform.io/docs/providers/tls/index.html) to generate RSA private keys, CSR and certificates for development purposes only.
 The resources generated will be saved in the Terraform state file as plain text.
 Make sure the Terraform state file is stored securely.**

 ### etcd3
-The number of etcd3 instances to be provisioned in the cluster can be altered using the `etcd_count` Terraform variable.
+The number of etcd3 instances provisioned in the cluster can be altered using the `etcd_count` Terraform variable.

 The etcd3 cluster is only accessible by nodes which are part of the cluster.
 All peer-to-peer and client-to-server communications are encrypted and authenticated using the self-signed CA, private key and TLS certificate.

-Every etcd instance's data directory at `/var/lib/etcd` is mounted as a volume to a [DigitalOcean block storage](https://www.digitalocean.com/products/storage/).
+Every etcd instance's data directory (defaulted to `/var/lib/etcd`) is mounted as a volume to a [DigitalOcean block storage](https://www.digitalocean.com/products/storage/).

 For testing purposes, the `etcdctl` v2 client on every etcd droplet is configured to target the etcd cluster.
 For example,
 ```sh